Karnataka State Council for Child Welfare (KSCCW)

 KSCCW runs the Balsevika Training Institute (BSTI).
 The balsevika training is a 10-month course designed to train young women, 18-35 years, to become skilled child welfare workers specially trained to serve the underprivileged sections of society.
 Each year about 45-50 women are trained in child development, pre-school education, social work, health and nutrition and other related subjects.
 The trainees also go through field training to learn community living and communication at the grassroot level.
 When they complete the course, they get employed as preschool educators, community organizers and crèche workers.
-The course is conducted with a staff of three instructors and one accountant.
+The course is conducted with a staff of three instructors and where to buy volume pills one accountant.

 Under the World Bank funded UDISHA scheme promoted by the Department of Women and Child Development, Karnataka Government, KSCCW runs 10 of the 24 Anganwadi Training Centres (ATC) in the state.
 Apart from the ATC run in its own premises in Bangalore, KSCCW has ATCs in the 10 districts of Anekal, Kanakapura, Mysore, Madikeri, Gulbarga, Davangere, Shimoga, Kadur and Tumkur.
 It conducts a quarterly 45-day residential Job Training Course (JTC) for 35 new anganwadi workers, and a 15-day refresher course every two years for 50 working anganwadi workers.
 It also conducts an orientation course for anganwadi helpers.
 Each center has seven staff, three of whom are full-time teaching instructors.